Hope Floats: Plot

 Ramona suffers a massive heart attack and dies.
-Birdee's sister and Travis's mother, Desiree, sends a telegram that she cannot make the funeral.
+Birdee's sister (Travis's mother), Desiree, sends a telegram that she cannot make it to the funeral.
 Meanwhile, Travis wonders if his aunt Birdee will raise him now.
 When Bill arrives at the funeral, Bernice believes that her wish has come true and that her father wants them both to come home.
 However, it soon becomes clear to Bernice that her parents' split is permanent when Bill asks Birdee for a divorce.
 Wanting to be with her father, she runs to her room, packs a suitcase, and follows Bill to his car.
-Bernice is heartbroken and devastated when he tells her that even though he loves her and promises to come back for her, he has no room for her in his new life with Connie right now.
+Bernice is heartbroken and devastated when her father tells her that even though he loves her and he knows that she wants him to take her with him, he has no room for her in his new life with Connie right now but promises to come back for her in the future.
 Bill drives off, leaving Bernice sobbing and screaming for him to come back and take her with him.
 Birdee picks Bernice up, carrying her back into the house.
-As Birdee comforts her, she says she knows the letter was actually written by her mother, and not really by him.
+As Birdee comforts her, Bernice says she knows the letter was actually written by her mother, and not really by him.

 One day at work, Birdee finds Justin outside waiting for her with flowers.
-As she walks to him, she says, "Ok, Mama, stop pushing."
-After they kiss and embrace, he picks her up, places her in his truck and they drive off.
+As she walks to him, she says, in a voiceover, "Ok, Mama, stop pushing."
+After they embrace, he picks her up, places her in his truck and they drive off.

 The final scene shows Birdee, Justin, Bernice, and Travis at a big town event.
-It is shown that Birdee has taken full custody of Travis and is also dating Justin, but is not planning on getting married again for a really long time.
+Birdee has taken full custody of Travis and is also dating Justin, but is not planning on getting married again for a really long time.
 Bernice embraces Smithville as her new hometown, ultimately accepts Bill's departure from her life, and has warmed up to Justin as her mother's new love interest and a father figure.

-The mother and daughter share a tender, yet humorous moment when Bernice asks if Birdee plans to marry Justin.
-When Birdee asks her if she does not like him, she says her only real concern is being known as "Bernice Matisse".
+Mother and daughter share a humorous moment when Bernice asks if Birdee plans to marry Justin.
+When Birdee asks her if she does not like him, Bernice says her only real concern is being known as "Bernice Matisse".
+The film ends with Birdee giving a voiceover monologue that "when you find yourself at a new beginning, just give hope a chance to float up".

 Cast

 Filming

 The home in the movie is the McCollum-Chapman-Trousdale House, built in the Neoclassical style in 1908.
 The elementary school in the movie is a 1924 high school building.
 The church used was Saints Peter and Paul Church in Kovar, Texas, about 6 miles from Smithville.
 The church was built in 1921.
+Many buildings on downtown Smithville's 2nd Street and Main Street stood in for businesses in the film including Snappy Snaps and Honey's Diner.

 The film was choreographed by Patsy Swayze.